suchov/suchov.github.io/cv.md

 - Wokred with team to set up the personal goals and OKR's based on the company goals
 - Building and leading engineering team, through recruitment, personal growth, development
 - Build and support with the team Data Lake application

-Engineering Manager

-- Driving feature delivery from initial requirement through development to production deployment
-- Building an offshore team in Ukraine to help the product succeed
-- Working with NextJS, React, Redux, Jest, and SSR
-- Hiring and leading the development team in Kyiv

 #### [Cloverpop](https://www.cloverpop.com/) (2017 Jan - 2019 June) Kyiv/San Francisco